 About us

-Law Farming covers more than 1800 ha on the Hertfordshire, Cambridgeshire, and Essex borders and we are based at Thrift Farm in Royston.
+Law Farming covers more than 2,200 ha on the Hertfordshire, Cambridgeshire and Essex borders, based at Thrift Farm, Royston.
+The land is partly owned or rented with the remainder in contract farming agreements.

 As the farm has grown, we decided to move to block cropping to simplify our storage and field operations.
 Many of our crops are grown for seed or are processed or milled locally.

-Since 1997 we have actively embraced Countryside Stewardship Schemes (CSS).
-We carefully graze chalk grassland slopes, we restore hedgerows and sow pollinator and farmland bird crops.
+Since 1997 we have actively embraced Countryside Stewardship Schemes and carefully graze grassland slopes, we restore hedgerows and sow pollinator and farmland bird crops.

 Share